quixio/quix-docs/docs/platform/tutorials/image-processing/get-project.md

     !!! tip

-        If you don't have GitHub account you can use another Git provider, such as Bitbucket.
-On Bitbucket you could import the repository.
+        If you don't have GitHub account you can use another Git provider, such as GitLab or Bitbucket.
+If using Bitbucket you could import the repository - this would act as a clone (a static snapshot) of the repository.
+This is a simple option for Bitbucket, but you would not receive upstream changes from the original repository once the repository has been imported.
+You would however have a copy of the project you could then modify to suit your use case.

 ## Create your Quix project